-Recommended test pressure is 120% of MAWP.
-Note that industry experience is that a test pressure of 150% of MAWP may damage hose and fittings.
+Recommended test pressure is 120% of the MAWP.
+Note that industry experience shows that a test pressure of 150% of the MAWP may damage the hose and fittings.

-H4 TRANSFER PUMPS OR CONPRESSORS
+H4 TRANSFER PUMPS OR COMPRESSORS

 The transfer pump or compressor used with the railcar has been designed and approved for use with anhydrous ammonia.